The work of Information Officer Grade is broadly divided into the following three streams :

 Scope of Work

-There are dozens of varied jobs within the Department and in other departments.
-Officers are given the opportunity to work as many as their talents allow.
-This will include :
+There are dozens of varied jobs within the Information Services Department (ISD) and in other departments.
+Officers are given the opportunity to work as many as their talents allow:

 (a) News Services